Experience the World With Us!

 Through a balanced combination of experiences, each Youth International team member is set up for an intense and dynamic first-hand education about the region in which they are travelling.
 At the same time, they are presented with a unique environment and opportunity for self-discovery.

 Live in homes with local people.
 Understand their life by living it yourself.
 There is normally at least one home stay in every country, and often more.
 On average, participants live with host families for about one third of the trip.
-Home stays often will be extremely basic and in remote villages where there is no electricity, running water, or other basic amenities.
-There will also be some city home stays.
-Accommodations also include hostels, camping, sleeping on trains, in temples, and more!
+Conditions in some home stays are very basic, especially those in remote villages where there may be no electricity, running water, or other basic amenities.
+Accommodation also includes city home stays, hostels, camping, sleeping on trains, in temples, and more!

 Experience first-hand how people live, work, eat, and play.
 Participate in tribal rituals.
-Go on a spiritual quest.
+Embark on a spiritual journey.
 Meditate while on retreat with Tibetan monks.
 Visit ancient temples and spectacular historical sites, such as the Taj Mahal or Machu Picchu.
 Explore some of the world’s greatest cities, such as Delhi, Bangkok, Kathmandu, La Paz, Cuzco, Quito, Nairobi, Dar es Salam, and more.

 Lend a hand and make a difference.
 Participants become personally involved in the issues and needs of the communities which they visit—a path towards the richest understanding of a culture.
-Typical community service projects include: building or renovating schools and homes in poor areas of Nepal, assisting the sick and disabled in India, teaching English to Tibetan refugees, helping to build an orphanage in Bolivia, doing conservation work in the Ecuadorian rainforest, and constructing clean water tanks in African villages.
+Typical community service projects include: helping to build or renovate schools and homes in poor areas of Nepal, teaching English to Tibetan refugees, helping to build an orphanage in Bolivia, doing conservation work in the Ecuadorian rainforest, and constructing clean water tanks in African villages.

-Trek across ancient mountain paths connecting tribal villages in the Himalayas or the Andes Mountains.
-Hike to the peak of Mt.
+Go trekking in the Himalayan Mountains across ancient pathways connecting tribal villages, through the Andes Mountains to Machu Picchu, or up to a peak on Mt.
 Kenya.
+Experience some of the world's most dramatic landscapes and diverse ecosystems.
 Sail through the Galapagos Islands, canoe down a river as your penetrate the jungles of the Amazon Basin, or search for wild animals on a safari in the African savannah.